Related publications

-Universal Credit will only affect you if you or your partner are below State Pension age.
+If you or your partner are below State Pension age, you may qualify for Universal Credit.
 There are also other benefits you may be able to claim if you're on a low income.

 Universal Credit is a means-tested payment that you could get if you're on a low income or out of work.
 You must meet some extra criteria to qualify for it – for example, you should have £16,000 or less in savings.